CSC3170-2022Fall/project-team-1/README.md

 ## Directory Structure Explanation

-The PHP files were calssified into two parts:
+The PHP files were classified into two parts:
 - Webpage part (root directory): PHP fils here directly serve as the webpages the users can visit.
 Most of their code are backend.
 - Frontend part (frontend directory): Those here don't directly serve as the webpages.
 Most of their code are frontend.
 They indirectly serve as the webpages by being `require`d by the PHP files in the root directory.